 •If you’re writing about some way the professor can improve on a course evaluation, do so in a way that is kind and respectful, even if the professor did not treat you that way.
 This makes it much more likely that your message will carry weight and make a difference.

 Keep in mind that most of we faculty recognize and appreciate that you are an adult.
 So, we won’t harp on you like (many) parents and high school teachers.
 We will let you be independent.
 This can create an impression that we don’t care about the points I’ve raised above.
 Not true.
 We care and form our opinion about you based on such things.
-And, we often discuss our impressions of you with each other (yes, students get reputations too).
-So, when you come to us for letters of recommendation, or for requests to mentor a project, or to become involved in what we are doing, how you’ve performed on such accounts will usually impact the response you receive, whether or not we let you in on that.
+So, when you come to us for letters of recommendation, or for requests to mentor a project, or to become involved in what we are doing, how you’ve performed on such accounts will usually impact the response you receive.

 Good fortune to you during these precious and exciting years of opportunity, learning and growing.
 I hope you can get the most out of them in order to define and advance your vocational mission!